pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 The trade-offs involved here are very painful.
-Either we duplicate symbols for every artifact that uses them (and the bloat can be extreme, e.g. statically linking the MSVC runtime can increase storage / memory footprint by 100MB), or we face the constraints of subjecting us to ABI stability, and finding the right symbols at runtime.
+Either we duplicate symbols for every artifact that uses them (and the bloat can be extreme, e.g. statically linking the MSVC runtime[^1] can increase storage / memory footprint by 100MB), or we face the constraints of subjecting us to ABI stability, and finding the right symbols at runtime.
+For a further deep-dive into how Microsoft evolves its UCRT (Universal C Runtime), see [here](https://mingwpy.github.io/ucrt.html).

+[^1]:
+    This is an extreme example, but it is used in the wild, see e.g. [protobuf](https://github.com/protocolbuffers/protobuf/blob/v21.12/CMakeLists.txt#L70).
+    Note that Microsoft itself [discourages](https://devblogs.microsoft.com/cppblog/introducing-the-universal-crt/)
+    this pattern, but still supports it:
+    > We strongly recommend against static linking of the Visual C++ libraries,
+    > for both performance and serviceability reasons, but we recognize that
+    > there are some use cases that require static libraries and we will continue
+    > to support the static libraries for those reasons.

 In general, large parts of the wider computing ecosystem have found the duplication inherent in static libraries unacceptable, and would rather deal